 The driver must also document a post-trip inspection, in accordance with Section 396.11.

 The next time the pickup truck is used, the report must be maintained and reviewed, prior to operating the vehicle, even if days, weeks, or months have elapsed.

 California regulations are very stringent, exceeding even those of the federal government.
-They require operators of trucks with trailers over 10,001 lbs.
-GVW, for example, to have CDL licenses.
+They require operators of trucks with trailers over 10,001-pounds GVW, for example, to have a CDL.

 They’re also very confusing.

 According to Timberlake: “If you’re crossing state lines, you’re responsible to know any of the rules of that state, over and above the federal regulations.”

 The information is typically available online from the state’s department of motor vehicles, which is usually the governing administration.
 In some states, it’s available from the highway patrol.

 Breaking Down Trailering Regulations